 - Rollins School of Public Health, Emory University

 - Cancer Prevention and Control

-Colleen McBride, PhD came to Emory from the National Human Genome Research Institute of the National Institutes of Health, where she served as founding chief and senior investigator of the Social and Behavioral Research Branch.
-McBride's research focuses on innovative public health interventions to promote risk-reducing behaviors, specifically using genetic information to motivate healthy behaviors.
+Colleen McBride, PhD is the Grace Crum Rollins Chair of Behavioral Sciences and Health Education at Emory University's Rollins School of Public Health.
+Dr. McBride came to Emory from the National Human Genome Research Institute of the National Institutes of Health, where she served as founding chief and senior investigator of the Social and Behavioral Research Branch.
+Her research focuses on innovative public health interventions to promote risk-reducing behaviors, specifically using genetic information to motivate healthy behaviors.
 Genetic information, scientists believe, eventually will allow lifestyle interventions to be personalized to make compliance with healthy behaviors easier.

 Dr. McBride received her PhD in Behavioral Epidemiology from University of Minnesota in Minneapolis, Minnesota.
 She completed her postdoctoral training in Health Services from the Group Health Cooperative in Seattle, Washington.

 Dr. McBride's research interests center on designing and evaluating interventions to promote risk-reducing behaviors including avoidance of tobacco, healthy weight and regular physical activity.
 She is also considering how new knowledge in genomics might be applied to improve behavior change interventions.